They came to Texas for the big houses and barbecue. They also got new laws on abortion, guns and voting.

 And yet the state exerts a powerful lure, packed with its own outsize mythology, swaggering style and the promise that life will be a little different there.

 That’s what Bill Ross, 63, loves about it.
-When Ross, moved from California, “I got nine-milimeters for each member of the family,” he says.
+When Ross moved from California, “I got 9-milimeters for each member of the family,” he says.
 “I went out and bought an AR-15, and I think it’s a very healthy thing.”

 Guns weren’t the primary reason for his move.
 He took his family to Boerne, Tex. — pronounced “Bernie,” it’s one of the Hill Country’s towns with German heritage — after he became dissatisfied with his son’s middle school in his Los Gatos, Calif., community, as well as the state’s fiscal and political trajectory.
 His one regret in leaving California, he says, was that he would not be able to vote to recall Gov. Gavin Newsom.
 He says Abbott is doing a fine job.
 He supports the state’s new voting laws.

-Note: (Correction: An earlier version of this story did not include the full name of Hewlett Packard Enterprise.
-This story has been corrected.)